 - If the taxpayer purchases or constructs more than one house, the taxpayer can claim an exemption for one house property only

 The taxpayer can claim the Capital Gains Exemption under Section 54 while filing ITR for that particular financial year.
-The taxpayer needs to file ITR-2 on the income tax website on or before the due date of 31st July.
+The taxpayer needs to file ITR-2 on or before the due date of 31st July.

 What is the amount of exemption available under Section 54 of Income Tax Act?